Ninja-Squad/ninja-squad.github.com/_posts/2017-12-07-what-is-new-angular-5.1.md

 The last place where JiT is required is for unit testing.
 That should no longer be the case soon, as some key pieces are falling into place in the framework.

-Another interesting point for the compiler: the error messages should now be clearer!
+Another interesting point for the compiler: the error messages should now be clearer (especially when you make a mistake in a decorator)!

+Angular now also officially supports TypeScript 2.5.x.

 That's all for this small release!